Contact Info

 Connection Type

 The NMEA0183 plugin supports two types of connection types: serial and TCP/IP (networked).
 When a device is connected through an USB, Bluetooth or serial connection, you have to select the "Serial" option.
 In cases where the device is connected using an Ethernet cable or WiFi connection, you have to select the "TCP/IP" option from the "Connection Type" drop down box.
-When switching between the "Serial" and "TCP/IP" connection type, the function of the edit and selection boxes in the "Connection" section will change as shown in the screen shots above.
+When switching between the "Serial" and "TCP/IP" connection types, the function of the edit and selection boxes in the "Connection" section will change as shown in the screen shots above.

 Serial communication settings